CSPScratchers/ScratchersMediaLiteracy/hacks/digital-famine/media-lit/submodule_1.md

 <div class="intro-text">
   <strong>Mission Log:</strong><br><br>
   You've entered the <strong>orbit of Media Literacy Planet</strong> — a critical stop in your journey to restore humanity’s understanding of truth.
-Across galaxies, misinformation has clouded the minds of humans, blurring the lines between fact and fiction.
-Your mission is to recover media literacy and bring knowledge back to Earth. <br><br>
+Across the galaxy, misinformation has clouded the minds of humans, blurring the lines between fact and fiction.
+Your mission is to recover media literacy and bring that knowledge back to Earth. <br><br>

   <strong>Why this matters:</strong><br>
   Media literacy is our first line of defense against deception.
-Every day, countless messages compete for our attention — some inform, others persuade, and many sell.
+Every day, countless messages compete for our attention.
+Some media informs, others persuade, and many sell.
 Without the ability to recognize these differences, society risks confusion, bias, and manipulation.<br><br>

   <strong>Skills you will gain:</strong><br>
   On this planet, you will train to:
   <ul>
     <li>Differentiate between <strong>real</strong> and <strong>fake news</strong></li>
     <li>Identify the <strong>purpose</strong> behind different forms of media</li>
-    <li>Recognize persuasive techniques and emotional manipulation</li>
+    <li>Recognize sources of bias in media and learn how to identify the truth</li>
     <li>Develop critical thinking and skepticism when encountering online content</li>
   </ul>

   <strong>Mission Objective:</strong><br>
-  Alien invaders are attacking with confusing news artifacts!
-Sort each artifact by its purpose — <strong>Persuade</strong>, <strong>Inform</strong>, or <strong>Sell</strong>.
-Each correct classification strengthens your shield.
-Reach a score of <strong>7</strong> to complete the mission and proceed to the next planet: <strong>Media Bias</strong>.
+  Alien invaders are attacking your spaceship with confusing news pieces!
+Sort each artifact by its purpose: <strong>Persuade</strong>, <strong>Inform</strong>, or <strong>Sell</strong>.
+Each correct classification strengthens your protective shield.
+Reach a score of <strong>7</strong> to complete the mission and proceed to your next mission: <strong>Media Bias</strong>.
 </div>

 <style>
 body {
   min-height: 100vh;
-  background: url('https://cdn.pixabay.com/photo/2017/02/12/21/29/spaceship-2068432_1280.jpg') no-repeat center center fixed;
+  background: url('https://img.freepik.com/free-vector/space-ship-window-with-space-planets-stars-cartoon-vector-illustration_1284-16119.jpg') no-repeat center center fixed;
   background-size: cover;
   font-family: system-ui, -apple-system, sans-serif;
   color: #ffffff;